appernetic/appernetic-hugo-project/content/privacy-policy.md

 **Stripe**, data required to complete a card payment.

-Happy Fox Chat, data required to provide support services such as chat.
+**Happy Fox Chat**, data required to provide support services such as chat.

-Gitter, data required to provide support services such as chat.
+**Gitter**, data required to provide support services such as chat.

-Inline Manual, data required to provide support services such as documentation.
+**Inline Manual**, data required to provide support services such as documentation.